carstenbru/qc-baseband-mod/README.md

 2. In case you want to compile for another target than the default (Xiaomi Mi4) adapt the *BASE_FW* variable in the projects Makefile accordingly
 3. Start the build: `make`
 4. If everything went well, a patched modem firmware (*image/patched_modem.img*) is generated and can be flashed to the target device
-    * For the Xiaomi Mi4, you can use fastboot to do so: `fastboot flash modem+modem1 image/patched_modem.img`
+    * For the *Xiaomi Mi4*, you can use fastboot to do so.
+To start the device in *fastboot* mode, turn it off and press the *Volume_Down* and power buttons simultaneously
+    * Now actually flash the modem firmware: `fastboot flash modem+modem1 image/patched_modem.img`

 ### Android Kernel
 A kernel prepared with all needed patches is located in the *kernel* subdirectory.
 To build it do the following in a terminal in the repositories root directory: